Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 Complicating things further is the fact that many manufacturers buy the source ingredients and then mix them to develop their product.
-So, the manufacturer of your dog’s shampoo likely isn’t purchasing coconut oil and synthesizing it to develop sodium lauryl sulfate.
+So, the manufacturer of your dog’s shampoo likely isn’t buying coconut oil and synthesizing it to develop sodium lauryl sulfate.

 If the manufacturer of your dog’s shampoo didn’t do their research and pay the additional money for sodium lauryl sulfate that was cleaned of contaminants, they may be introducing dangerous byproducts into your dog’s shampoo.

 Whether the dog shampoo manufacturer sourced clean or contaminated ingredients, the only “ingredient” likely to be listed on the label is “all-natural coconut-based cleaner.”

 Welcome to greenwashing: Marketing a product as natural, no matter how loose the claim, in order to boost sales.
 Some of the worst dog shampoos use this marketing technique to make you think they’re natural!

 While there are no studies that have tested dog shampoo brands for contaminants to bring all of this into focus, we can get a general sense of the product and validate the “natural” claims by looking at the ingredients.